This post contains affiliate links. Please read our disclosure policy.

 Ingredients

 - Whole grain flour: You can mill your own or purchase bagged flour.
-I like to mill my own wheat berries for most of my whole grain recipes.
+I like to mill my own wheat berries with hard white wheat for this recipe.

 - Milk: I use whole milk.
 Warm it to about 100-110°F — too warm will kill the yeast, and cold milk won’t bloom it properly.

 - Yeast: You’ll need active dry yeast.
-This makes beautifully fluffy whole grain buns.
+This makes beautifully fluffy buns.

 - Sugar: Just a touch of sugar gives the buns that classic, well-balanced hot dog bun flavor.